JacobASchmidt/streams/README.md

 ## Yet another Iterator implementation, Why?

 This package takes a novel approach to iterators which allows for more clear and compact code as opposed to other apporaches.
+Other approaches create a unique type for every adapter, this approach uses closures.
 Look at alphabet raw example for a clear example of this distinction.
 ## Example
 ### Hello World (slice)
 ```go